Tabular Editor 3: October 2025 Release

 NOTE

-By definition, it is still not possible to use visual calculations inside other model objects such as measures or calculated columns.
+By definition, it still isn't possible to use visual calculations inside other model objects such as measures or calculated columns.
 Calling a built-in visual calculation function, or calling a UDF that uses visual calculations, will therefore show an error.
-Similarly, UDFs that use visual calculations cannot simultaneously reference model objects.
+Similarly, UDFs that use visual calculations can't simultaneously reference model objects.

 Pivot grid enhancements

-The Pivot grid has received a few small enchantments in this release.
-Specifically, the Pivot Grid Field List can now be toggled on/off, and we also fixed a bug that caused the Show empty value on columns/rows state to not be saved to .te3pivot files.
+The Pivot grid has received a few small enhancements in this release.
+Specifically, the Pivot Grid Field List can now be toggled on/off, and we also fixed a bug where the Show empty value on columns/rows state wasn't saved to .te3pivot files.

 You can therefore now click on any model file in your Power BI project to open the model inside Tabular Editor 3.